top of page

 Accreditation

-• Tennessee Association of Christian Schools (TACS)
+Tennessee Association of Christian Schools (TACS) and COGNIA.

-• Accreditation from Cognia is a valuable mark of distinction recognized around the world.
+Indicating our constant pursuit of excellence, these accreditations involve both spiritual training and staff development that evaluate the fulfillment of our mission and academic standards established by the international school community.
+Accreditation from TACS demonstrates a commitment to self-analysis and continued growth in rigorous Christian education and spiritual growth of our students.
+Accreditation from Cognia is a valuable mark of distinction recognized around the world.
 Each year, Cognia identifies schools and systems that best exemplify excellence in education and stand out in their service to learners, based on the results of our rigorous accreditation process.
+They are both a means of voluntary accountability and continuous improvement.

-Accreditation is a voluntary process that welcomes multiple outside agencies to perform an in-depth evaluation of all areas within our educational organization:
+Accreditation is a voluntary process that welcomes outside agencies to perform an in-depth evaluation of all areas within our educational organization:

 • Philosophy, Goals, and Mission